hai020898/Shark-tank-Analysis/README.md

 Another recommendation using the dataset is to run a Linear Discriminant Analysis model to classify the region that an entrepreneur is likely to come from, given different criteria in order to facilitate the casting process.

-More detail on the methodology could be found in final_report.pdf
+More detail on the methodology could be found in **final_report.pdf**

 Below are a list of the files in the repository:

-model.R: Contains the code to perform data cleaning, feature engineering, implementing the model and generating plots final_report.pdf: The final report outlining the significance of the problem, the methodology for the analysis and insights gained from the results shark_tank.csv: Contains the first the data of the first 6 seasons of Shark Tank
+-**model.R**: Contains the code to perform data cleaning, feature engineering, implementing the model and generating plots -**final_report.pdf**: The final report outlining the significance of the problem, the methodology for the analysis and insights gained from the results
+-**shark_tank.csv**: Contains the first the data of the first 6 seasons of Shark Tank